BSD Overview

 The Bitcoin Synthetic Dollar

 The Bitcoin Synthetic Dollar (BSD or "Based Dollar") is a digital dollar backed by Bitcoin.
-It's not issued by a bank and doesn't run on banking rails.
-It's just you, your Bitcoin, and the code.
-With the BSD Protocol, you can lock your Bitcoin as collateral and lend yourself BSD.
-Nobody can freeze, inflate, or confiscate your dollars.
-This is a Bitcoin-based future without compromise: hodl forever, spend dollars today, and never sell a single Satoshi.
+With BSD you can lock your Bitcoin as collateral and led yourself dollars.
+BSD is not issued by a bank and does not run on bank rails so nobody can freeze, inflate, or confiscate your dollars.
+BSD represents a Bitcoin based future without compromise: Hold your Bitcoin forever and spend your dollars today.

-The protocol is a simple, over-collateralized lending model, similar to Maker, Liquity, and historic gold-backed currencies.
+The protocol follows an over-collateralized lending model, similar to Maker, Liquity, and historic gold-backed currencies.
 It runs on the Stacks blockchain and uses sBTC for programmable Bitcoin collateral.

 This design unlocks superpowers for Bitcoin holders: